ivankovnatsky/nixos-config/README.md

 ### Install NixOS

-When helper packages installed we can fetch gpg keys buy accesing another machine using ssh or syncthing.
+When helper packages installed we can fetch gpg keys by accesing another machine using ssh or syncthing.

-If installing a new machine adapt or copy generated nixos hardware configs to cloned repo.
+If setting up a new machine adapt or copy generated nixos hardware configs to cloned repo.

 ```console